radoslaw-panuszewski/panuszewski-dev/content/posts/spring-io-2024/index.md

 ## Spring Boot Gradle Plugin + Buildpacks = ❤️

 Always wanted to try out the hot new technologies like [GraalVM Native Image](https://www.graalvm.org/22.0/reference-manual/native-image/), [Spring AOT](https://docs.spring.io/spring-framework/reference/core/aot.html#aot.bestpractices.bean-registration) or [JVM Class Data Sharing (CDS)](https://docs.oracle.com/en/java/javase/17/vm/class-data-sharing.html#GUID-0260F857-A70E-4399-A1DF-A5766BE33285) but the configuration was just too painful?
 Buildpacks can do all those things for you if you only pass them a single environment variable.
-Even better, Spring Boot Gradle Plugin has really great integration with Buildpacks and you don't even need to install the `pack` CI to use it.
+Even better, Spring Boot Gradle Plugin has really great integration with Buildpacks and you don't even need to install the `pack` CLI to use it.
 Additionally, this way of using Buildpacks is much faster than traditional `pack` command, because it's all baked into your build and makes a good use of Gradle cache.

 It's as simple as applying a plugin:
 ```kotlin